Philippians

 husband!

-other things, we had to choose our wedding invitations.
+Among other things, we had to choose our wedding invitations.
 My friend, who is

 a professional printer, told us he would sell us some at a good price.
 Being